tbrowder/Raku-Advent/advent2022/tbrowder.md

     * Transform PostScript to PDF (ps2pdf)

-Santa's IT group decided, given the current state of Raku modules, one of the easiest ways is to use David Warring's modules `Pod::Lite` and his very new module `Pod::To:PDF::Lite` for the direct transformation.
+Santa's IT group decided, given the current state of Raku modules, one of the easiest ways is to use David Warring's module `Pod::Lite` and his very new module `Pod::To:PDF::Lite` for the direct transformation.
 That module has encapsulated the huge, low-level collection of PDF utility routines into an easier-to-use interface to get typesetting quality output.
-(Note David is actively improving the module so keep an eye out for updates.)
+(Note David is actively improving the module, so keep an eye out for updates.)

 But that route has a bump in the road: `PDF::Lite` requires the user to provide the `$=pod` object (technically it is the root node of a Raku tree-like sructure).
 That is easy if you're calling it inside a Raku program, but not if you're trying to access it from another program or module.
 Thus comes a new Raku module to the rescue.
 The clever algorithm that makes that possible is due to the Raku expert Vadim Belman (AKA @vrurg), and it has been extracted for easy use into a new module **RakupodObject**.